suncoast-devs/handbook/lessons/prework/journey.md

 together, interact, ask and answer questions.
 Their experience, knowledge, and guidance are a prime aspect of what you are paying for in this process.

-## Automating, scheduling, and decision fatigue
+## Automating, Scheduling, and Decision Fatigue

 We are hardwired to need breaks every 90-120 minutes.
 We've considered this in the schedule for each day.
 During your open lab time, focus on scheduling your